HuabingWang-stack/PI_EI_Under_Gaussian_Noise_Assumption/README.md

 # PI and EI under gaussian noise assumption

-This repository contains Python code for Bayesian optimization PI, EI and a modification of PI (MPI) and EI (MEI) under gaussian noise assumption.
+This repository contains Python code for Bayesian optimization PI, EI and a modification of PI (MPI) and EI (MEI) under gaussian noise assumption at in loss function.
  It has three files:

 * `bo_acquis.py`: code for Bayesian Optimisation, PI and EI modified from [bayesian-optimization](https://github.com/thuijskens/bayesian-optimization), and new code for MPI and MEI.